Expert Panel

 Johnson Matthey

-Julia Rowe is Sustainability Manager for Johnson Matthey (JM), a position she has he held for over a decade.
-In this role, she ensures the corporate sustainability strategy is incorporated into all aspects of its business, from the way decisions are made on R&D projects & capital investments to the way manufacturing plants are run globally.
+Julia Rowe is Global Sustainability Director for Johnson Matthey (JM), In this role, she is responsible for developing the corporate sustainability strategy and ensuring it is incorporated into all aspects of its business, from the way decisions are made on R&D projects and capital investments to the way manufacturing plants are run globally.
 Her current focus is developing JM’s corporate Net Zero strategy, enhancing its global responsible sourcing strategy and building up its product life cycle assessment capability.
-Over the last few years, she has been working with JM’s Battery Materials business to ensure sustainability is integral to the design of its first cathode manufacturing plant, currently under construction in Poland, and all its supply chains.
 In prior positions over her 25-year career at JM, she has managed technical projects in the area of hydrogen generation and hydrogen PEM fuel cell technology and as served as Technology Commercialisation Manager for JM’s first membrane electrode assembly plant.
 Julia has an MA (Oxon) in chemistry and a PhD in catalysis with surface science.
+She is also a member of the Royal Society of Chemistry’s Sustainability and Circular Economy advisory committee.

 Faraday Institution Principal Investigators